interglobalvision/text-adventure/story.md

 ##[8] Front space - West wall

 You are standing at the western wall of the front space.
 You feel small.
-On the wall are two two-part WORKS by David Hockney.
+On the wall are two two-part FAX works by David Hockney.
 To the EAST there is a square table with laptops.

-`> WORKS`
+`> FAX`

 *go to [8a]*